ConsumerDataStandardsAustralia/standards-maintenance/reviews/2021-05/analysis/analysis-fapi-part1-20210614.md

 No differences.

 #### 6.2.1.
 Protected resources provisions
-- 6.2.1.
+- &sect; 6.2.1.
 (9): Content-type header requirement has changed from `Content-Type: application/json; charset=UTF-8` to `Content-Type: application/json`.

 The CDS requires conformance to [RFC7231] which means the content type's media type must be `application/json` but `Content-Type` may include wildcard, and charsets.
 The interpretation is currently clear in the CDS that a DH can't reject a request where the `Content-Type` value is well-formed according to [RFC7231].

 **CDS requirement** which requires consultation.

-- 6.2.1.
+- &sect; 6.2.1.
 (13) Adds additional requirement:

 > shall not reject requests with a `x-fapi-customer-ip-address` header containing a valid IPv4 or IPv6 address.